 - Efficiency underpinning everything as a constant process of review and challenge, to make sure that departments do what only they should do.

-But there was one good passage which succinctly explains how the world was changing, and by implication why the civil service, too, needed to change with it:-
+And there was one good passage which succinctly explains how the world was changing, and by implication why the civil service, too, needed to change with it:-

 "The public has higher expectations than ever before about the service it is entitled to: